 After university, he moved to Canberra, Australia for work.
 It was around then that his writing lapsed.
 Even with hindsight, he’s unclear why.
 Because he remained a daydreamer, and fascinated by anything weird.
 But that time wasn’t a waste, because that was when he met his wife, and later they had two wonderful kids.
 The experience of fatherhood continues to find its way into his stories.

-The turning point for Michael came about six years back when his sister, perhaps remembering on his behalf what he once dreamed of doing, signed him up for a writing course.
+The turning point for Michael came when his sister, perhaps remembering on his behalf what he once dreamed of doing, signed him up for a writing course.
 The course was run by a former Writers of the Future winner, Ian McHugh.
 Inspired, Michael submitted his first story to a magazine.
 Which was promptly rejected.
 But he got some useful feedback, which was enough to hook him.